Redot-Engine/redot-docs/tutorials/migrating/upgrading_to_godot_4.rst

 Caveats of upgrading
 ^^^^^^^^^^^^^^^^^^^^

-**Since Godot 4 is a complete rewrite in many aspects, some features have unfortunately been lost in the process.** Some of these features may be restored in future Godot releases:
+**Since redot 4 is a complete rewrite in many aspects, some features have unfortunately been lost in the process.** Some of these features may be restored in future redot releases:

-- Bullet physics was removed in favor of GodotPhysics.
-This only affects 3D projects that used the default physics engine (which was Bullet) and didn't manually change it to GodotPhysics.
+- Bullet physics was removed in favor of redotPhysics.
+This only affects 3D projects that used the default physics engine (which was Bullet) and didn't manually change it to redotPhysics.
 There are no plans to re-add Bullet physics in core, but a third-party add-on could be created for it thanks to GDExtension.
 - Rendering in 2D is no longer performed in HDR, which means "overbright"